 The articles of this webpage explain data analytics as being five types of questions that can be asked and answered of any operation.
 We are at a “new-age” because we could not do that until now—limiting us to intelligence which can only tell us what, when and where, but not why and how.

-The five questions--explained below as five articles--are as follows:
+The five questions--explained below as five articles and for download--are as follows:

 Find What Matters by Asking Relationship Questions of Operations: The power of relationship questioning through regression models is to explore which and how strongly elements across the system of operational processes are related to outcomes and to each other.
 From the gained insight, firms are able to target the elements along its operations for which surgical change, improvement and assured compliance will be felt as earnings and return on investment.
 This article explains relationship questioning that improvement teams must know to ask and answer of processes, and the linear, logistic and Poisson regression models to do so.